Dormancy: Trees

 Typically, temperate woody perennial plants require chilling temperatures to overcome winter dormancy (rest).
 The effect of chilling temperatures depends on species and growth stage.
 In some species, rest can be broken within hours at any stage of dormancy, with either chemicals, heat, or freezing temperatures, effective dosages of which would seem to be a function of sublethal stress, which results in stimulation of ethylene production and increased cell membrane permeability.

-Dormancy is a general term applicable to any instance in which a tissue predisposed to elongate or grow in some other manner does not do so.
-Quiescence is dormancy imposed by the external environment.
-Correlated inhibition is a kind of physiological dormancy maintained by agents or conditions originating within the plant, but not within the dormant tissue itself.
-Rest (winter dormancy) is a kind of physiological dormancy maintained by agents or conditions within the organ itself.
-However, physiological subdivisions of dormancy do not coincide with the morphological dormancy found in white spruce (Picea glauca) and other conifers.
-Physiological dormancy often includes early stages of bud-scale initiation before measurable shoot elongation or before flushing.
-It may also include late leaf initiation after shoot elongation has been completed.
-In either of those cases, buds that appear to be dormant are nevertheless very active morphologically and physiologically.

-Dormancy of various kinds is expressed in white spruce White spruce, like many woody plants in temperate and cooler regions, requires exposure to low temperature for a period of weeks before it can resume normal growth and development.
-This "chilling requirement" for white spruce is satisfied by uninterrupted exposure to temperatures below 7 °C for 4 to 8 weeks, depending on physiological condition.
+Dormancy occurs in conifers such as the white spruce, Picea glauca.
+White spruce, like many woody plants in temperate and cooler regions, requires exposure to low temperature for a period of weeks before it can resume normal growth and development.
+This "chilling requirement" is satisfied for white spruce by uninterrupted exposure to temperatures below 7 °C for 4 to 8 weeks, depending on physiological condition.
+Buds and leaves may start to develop before tree shoots begin to elongate or flushes of new leaves appear.
+Buds that appear to be dormant can thus be very active morphologically and physiologically.

-Tree species that have well-developed dormancy needs may be tricked to some degree, but not completely.
-For instance, if a Japanese maple (Acer palmatum) is given an "eternal summer" through exposure to additional daylight, it grows continuously for as long as two years.
-Eventually, however, a temperate-climate plant automatically goes dormant, no matter what environmental conditions it experiences.
-Deciduous plants lose their leaves; evergreens curtail all new growth.
-Going through an "eternal summer" and the resultant automatic dormancy is stressful to the plant and usually fatal.
-The fatality rate increases to 100% if the plant does not receive the necessary period of cold temperatures required to break the dormancy.
-Most plants require a certain number of hours of "chilling" at temperatures between about 0 °C and 10 °C to be able to break dormancy (Bewley, Black, K.D 1994).

-Short photoperiods induce dormancy and permit the formation of needle primordia.
-Primordia formation requires 8 to 10 weeks and must be followed by 6 weeks of chilling at 2 °C. Bud break occurs promptly if seedlings are then exposed to 16-hour photoperiods at the 25 °C/20 °C temperature regime.
+Dormancy in spruce trees is induced by short photoperiods; this permits the formation of needle primordia, which takes 8 to 10 weeks and must be followed by 6 weeks of chilling at 2 °C. Bud break occurs promptly if seedlings are then exposed to 16-hour photoperiods at the 25°C/20°C temperature regime.
 The free growth mode, a juvenile characteristic that is lost after 5 years or so, ceases in seedlings experiencing environmental stress.